Meet the folks behind the scenes!

 Program Director

-Laura has worked at the Center for fifteen years, starting as a Night Receptionist and moving on to Office Manager and Program Manager.
 Laura is the cofounder and former poetry editor of the literary journal Big Lucks.
 Her poetry and photography have appeared in publications including A capella Zoo, Cosmonauts Avenue, Everyday Genius, and Fifth Wednesday.
 A Massachusetts native, Laura graduated from Chester College of New England where she earned a BA in creative writing.
+She is the writer in residence at Grow Food Northampton, writing quarterly articles for the Daily Hampshire Gazette.
 Contact her about teaching at The Writer’s Center.

 Charlotte Van Schaack